GURUNISHOK/Machine_Learning_Decision_Tree/README.md

 This repository is working on a csv file (dataset.csv) which is mainly on the training purpose.
 For better training purposes, The dataset was splitted into a 80-20% train-test dataset with the k-fold cross validation in order to build our model.
-This assignment we will experiment with the adaboost classification algorithm using a base learner like logistic regression.
+In this repository, we will experiment with the adaboost classification algorithm using a base learner like logistic regression.
 We will not use an ensemble learner here.

 I have divided the program into various tasks, which starts by running the adaboost algorithm on the given dataset